kairo97/react-app/README.md

  *features

 ## Installation
-        none, just open the page in your broswer.
+        none, just open the page in your browser.

 ## Usage
         read the portfolio, click the links to projects, click the links to contact me, or leave your email for me. that's all